Imbolc: A Celebration of Renewal and Light

 1. Prepare Your Space

-2. Set Your Intentions
+2. Set Intentions

 3. Light the Candle